ESAT Chemistry: Revision Notes

 Sometimes testedC10.1

-The rate of a reaction describes how fast reactants are converted into products.
-This topic covers the five main factors that influence this speed: concentration, temperature, particle size, catalysts, and pressure for gases.
+The rate of a reaction describes how fast reactants are converted into products, and five main factors influence this speed: concentration, temperature, particle size, catalysts, and pressure for gases.

 Revise this topic ›Measuring Reaction Rates